 All five of Quantic Dream’s games have been more or less the same kind of game: heavy narrative adventure titles with strong cinematic presentations and a deep reliance on quick-time events, thanks to the unyielding stewardship of chief auteur David Cage.
 From Indigo Prophecy‘s sound stage gameplay tutorial (presented by Virtual David Cage), to the aforementioned David Bowie stuff, Cage’s name and face are appended to every decision Quantic Dream makes.

-Except for when Quantic Dream put a naked model of Ellen Page in Beyond: Two Souls without her permission, or when it was found guilty in a workplace harassment lawsuit, or when it was accused of being a racist, sexist garbage dump; for some reason Cage isn’t as excited to take credit for those headlines.
+Except for when Quantic Dream put a naked model of Elliot Page in Beyond: Two Souls without his permission, or when it was found guilty in a workplace harassment lawsuit, or when it was accused of being a racist, sexist garbage dump; for some reason Cage isn’t as excited to take credit for those headlines.